xhp-hust-2018-2011/SS-DCNet/README.md

 ```

 3. Run the following code to reproduce our results.
 The MAE will be SHA: 55.571, SHB: 6.645 and QNRF: 81.864 .
 Have fun:)
+       for ShanghaiTech PartA:

-       python all_main.py --dataset SHA for ShanghaiTech PartA
+       python all_main.py --dataset SHB

+       for ShanghaiTech PartB:
-       python all_main.py --dataset SHB for ShanghaiTech PartB
+       python all_main.py --dataset SHB

+       for UCF-QNRF:
-       python all_main.py --dataset QNRF for UCF-QNRF
+       python all_main.py --dataset QNRF